SijiaHuo/summer-research-2022/README.md

-This is the github repo of the 2022 Summer Program in Biostatistics & Computational Biology - Rafael's Group.
+This is the github repo of the 2022 summer program in biostatistics & computational biology - Rafael's group.